yalicee/fun-callback-heaven-march-23/README.md

 - for each cat name in the passed array, a request should be sent to `/pics/:catpic`
 - each response will represent an actual catpic with the suffix `.jpg`
 - the callback function should be invoked with an array of responses once all the catpics have been collated(the order does not matter)
-- The server will respond with an error if the requested pic doesn't contain the word "cat".
+- the server will respond with an error if the requested pic doesn't contain the word "cat".
 Therefore, if you receive an error, you must put `placeholder.jpg` in its place in the response array to act as a placeholder for the missing cat picture.

 **Note:** You should make the request to receive the string containing `.jpg` rather than using a JS method!